GhibliField/CommemorativeCoin-Assistant/README.md

 ### Description

-CommemorativeCoin-Assistant is a repository of some assistants helping subscribe commemorative coins through banks' websites.
+CommemorativeCoin-Assistant is a repository of some assistants helping subscribe commemorative coins through :bank:banks' websites.
 Those scripts can help speed up the subscribing process, especially can automatically fill up some necessary information, including name, phone number, and ID card number.

 ### Files